webdriverio-boneyard/wdio-mocha-framework/README.md

 ----

-## `mochaOpts.requires`
+## `mochaOpts.require`

-The `requires` option is useful when you want to add or extend some basic functionality.
+The `require` option is useful when you want to add or extend some basic functionality.
 For example, let's try to create an anonymous `describe`:

 **wdio.conf.js**